onlineassociates/oa-user/README.md

 oa-user
 =======

-Generic user registration and authentication extention for Pimcore
+Generic user registration and authentication extension for Pimcore